Sharing data in emails or texts is not secure but using Dashlane's Sharing Center is.

 Sharing this information through instant messaging apps is also insecure since the information is usually not encrypted and is sent in plain text on the network.
 This means your information can be read by the company running the messaging service, and conversations are also generally saved in the history by these applications.

-However, using Dashlane's Sharing feature, your data is encrypted using strong encryption before even being sent over the internet.
+By using Dashlane's Sharing feature, your data is encrypted using strong encryption before being sent over the internet.
 You and the user you share an item with are the only ones who can access the items.
 It is impossible for anyone, even for Dashlane employees, to access the data you share with other people.
-Here's why:

 Whenever you share data, the data is encrypted and decrypted using a public-key (or asymmetric) cryptography protocol.
 Each Dashlane user has a set of two keys that are generated for them upon creating their account: